Instant payments: Accelerating treasury disruption

 What is data-rich messaging?

 RTP provides process automation and simplification by aligning with the global ISO 20022 standard, along with two-way data-rich messaging.
 These detailed messages enable straight-through processing and speedy reconciliation.
-FedNow is expected to add similar capabilities.
+The FedNow Service is expected to add similar capabilities.
 They enable:

 • Confirmation – Generates message to sender and recipient that transaction was successful